SaM-92/telegram-energy-api/README.md

 - **Real-time Electricity Insights**: Provides up-to-the-minute data on electricity usage and CO2 emissions in Ireland.
 - **CO2 Emissions Forecasts**: Offers forecasts of CO2 emissions, enabling users to compare current data with past performance and EU standards.
 - **Energy Saving Recommendations**: Delivers tailored advice on the most efficient times for energy usage, helping users reduce their carbon footprint.
+- **Text-to-Speech for Energy Saving Tips**: Utilising the ElevenLabs API, the bot now sends energy-saving tips as voice messages, making it easier and more convenient for users to receive and listen to advice on the go.
 - **User Interaction**: Supports various commands for users to start conversations, receive energy status updates, give feedback, and more.
 - **Graphical Analysis**: Sends users a color-coded graphical image indicating periods of low, medium, and high carbon intensity.